wowawiwa/redux-advanced/README.md

-This app fetches and displays Reddit headline for the input topic.
+Following the "Redux advanced" tutorial https://redux.js.org/advanced/advanced-tutorial

-It is the result of following [Redux advanced tutorial](https://redux.js.org/advanced/advanced-tutorial).
+It's an app that fetches and displays Reddit headline for a topic given in an input.

 Techs:
 - react-thunk